3m0r9/DrugClassification/README.md

-Certainly!
-Here's a draft for a `README.md` file based on your drug classification project:

----

 # Drug Classification Using Machine Learning

 This project uses machine learning techniques to classify drugs based on patient features like Age, Sex, Blood Pressure (BP), Cholesterol levels, and Na-to-K ratio.
 The objective is to predict the appropriate drug class for each patient.